Arms (video game): Development

-The game was developed by Nintendo's Entertainment Planning & Development division, produced by Kosuke Yabuki.
+The game was developed by Nintendo's Entertainment Planning & Development division with assistance from Bandai Namco Studios.
 In the beginning, the game began as a wish to see if a behind-the-camera perspective could work in a fighting game.
 To make this idea work, the main feature of extendable arms was implemented, with Yabuki stating "Let's talk about a game I know about very well - Mario Kart.
 Something appears in the distance and you steer in relation to that - that's the basic structure of the game," in reference to Mario Kart and how its gameplay helped influence Arms.

 Early on, the idea of featuring staple Nintendo characters such as Link and Mario was considered.
 However, the aesthetic of the game, especially with the concept of extendable arms, clashed with them, and it was eventually decided that a new cast of characters be created.
 The possibility of adding characters from Punch-Out!! was also considered but the team was concerned about alienating fans of that franchise and potentially confusing new players.

 Character designs started with the arms first with the team working backwards to decide what type of character would possess it, for instance the character of Helix, started with the idea of a fighter whose arms were DNA strands, although the team initially did not know much else about him.
 Most fighters were designed to fill a gameplay need, although there are some exceptions where a design came first.
 An early concept for the game had the characters using external devices to punch their opponents; however, this was later dropped in favor of the characters extending their actual arms.
 Art director Masaaki Ishikawa said that the game's art style was largely influenced by Dragon Ball and Akira.
 Yabuki has stated that, as opposed to one single protagonist, all of the characters are the protagonists of the game.